singh-man/books/crackingTheCoding/19_hints.md

 - \#15.
 3.5     One way of sorting an array is to iterate through the array and insert each element into a new array in sorted order.
 Can you do this with a stack?
 - \#16.
 4.8     The first common ancestor is the deepest node such that p and q are both descendants.
 Think about how you might identify this node.
 - \#17.
 1.8     If you just cleared the rows and columns as you found 0s, you'd likely wind up clearing the whole matrix.
 Try finding the cells with zeros first before making any changes to the matrix.
 - \#18.
-4.10    You may have concluded that  if  T2. preorderTraversal()  is a  substring of T1.preorderTraversal(), then T2 is a subtree of T1.
+4.10    You may have concluded that  if  T2.preorderTraversal()  is a  substring of T1.preorderTraversal(), then T2 is a subtree of T1.
 This is almost true, except that the trees could have duplicate values.
 Suppose T1 and T2 have all duplicate  values but different structures.
 The pre-order traversals  will look the same even though T2 is not a subtree of T1.
 How can you handle situations like this?
 - \#19.
 4.2     A minimal binary tree has about the same number of nodes on the left of each node as on the right.
 Let's focus on just the root for now.
 How would you ensure that about the same number of nodes are on the left of the root as on the right?
 - \#20.
 2.7     You can do this in O(A+B) time and O(1) additional  space.
 That is, you do not need a hash table (although you could do it with one).
 - \#21.
 4.4     Think about the definition of a balanced tree.
 Can you check that condition for a single node?
 Can you check it for every node?